 The following outlines steps for obtaining relocation assistance for eligible faculty members and senior management staff who are described as “new hires” below and “designated professionals” in the relocation policy.
-All mentions of “the moving company” below refer to Quality Move Management (QMM), UBC’s designated relocation and moving company and any of its sub-contractors.
+All mentions of “the moving company” below refer to any one of UBC’s designated relocation and moving companies and their sub-contractors (unless otherwise noted.)

 - Either the new hire or the hiring department pays for eligible expenses up front depending on the kind of expense.